-Sometimes, you open page of your website in Firefox browser and you get following error.
+Sometimes, you open your website page in the Firefox browser and see the following error –

 Content Encoding Error

 The page you are trying to view cannot be shown because it uses an invalid or unsupported form of compression.
 Please contact the website owners to inform them of this problem.

 In Google Chrome, you get the following error –

 Error 330 (net::ERR_CONTENT_DECODING_FAILED): Unknown error.